 - Abstracts may be submitted in either English or in French, but the podium presentations and posters must be presented in English

-- Applicants must submit an abstract and application online (link) to the CAA by the deadline date (July 15th, 2018 at 11:59 pm EST).
+- Applicants must submit an abstract and application online (link) to the CAA by the deadline date (July 15th, 2018).

 - Applicants and presenters must disclose all funding sources and possible real or perceived conflicts of interest